 |column 2||DEC||Float||degrees||Declination of the source||Required|

 It is possible to have additional columns, but they will not be used by this application.
-If there are only 2 columns, the code will assume they are the RA and DEC of each source and display them as a single region file.
-If there exists a third column with a classification (primary source or filler source) then the application will generate separate region files for each type and display them using different colors for visual aid.
-Figure 2 shows an example of sources displayed close to the center of M51.
+If there are only 2 columns, the code will assume they are the RA and DEC of each source and display them as a single overlay.
+If there exists a third column with a classification (primary source or filler source) then the application will generate separate overlays for each type, displayed with different colors for visual aid.
+Figure 3 shows an example of sources displayed close to the center of M51.

 The NIRSpec fixed slits are smaller apertures located on the mounting frame in the space between the MSA quadrants.

-The MSA Aperture PA is the aperture position angle of the MSA that should be expressed in units of degrees.
+The PA field should be set to the desired aperture position angle (APA) of the MSA, expressed in units of degrees.
 This angle is given by the JWST General Target Visibility Tool (GTVT).
-A customized version of this tool is provided in this GUI by clicking on the View Timeline button.
+A customized interface to this tool is provided in NOVT (see the "Show timeline" section).
 Further information on the JWST position angles can be found in the Specifying JWST Position Angles article.

-The NIRSpec observation visualization application was designed to display the LWC and SWC footprints in several configurations, together or separately.
+The NOVT application was designed to display the LWC and SWC footprints in several configurations, together or separately.
 As with the MSA quadrants, their location on the plane of the sky is determined by the RA, Dec, and aperture position angle of the fiducial point.
 These parameters are independent of the MSA parameters because they are meant to design a NIRCam observation that may take place months before the NIRSpec spectroscopy.
-Use the same format rules as with the MSA parameters.
-Once these parameters are entered in the GUI and the toggle button is set to Yes, click the Display button at the bottom of the GUI and the footprints should be overplotted on top of the background image.
-The default color of the LWC footprints is Blue.
-The default color of the SWC footprints is Green.
-Other color options are available.
-Figure 4 shows the footprints for each channel on top of and HST/ACS mosaic of the galaxy pair NGC5194+NGC5195.

 NIRCam imaging supports a variety of pre-defined dither patterns that optimize the use of the observatory in imaging mode.
 The pre-imaging goal is to design an image that covers most of the MSA footprint to design a proper MOS observation.
-Three FULL patterns are considered for this application: FULL3, FULL3TIGHT, and FULL6 with 3, 3, and 6 dither pointings respectively.
-A 4th dither pattern (that is NIRSpec specific) is the FULLBOX 8NIRSPEC.
+Three "FULL" patterns are considered for this application: FULL3, FULL3TIGHT, and FULL6 with 3, 3, and 6 dither pointings respectively.
+A 4th dither pattern that is NIRSpec-specific is the "FULLBOX" 8NIRSPEC.
 This pattern is designed to cover a 6' × 5' region large enough for NIRSpec pre-imaging using 8 dither points.
 The properties of these patterns are described in the NIRCam Primary Dithers article.
-Figure 5 shows the options in the drop-down menu.
+Figure 8 shows the options in the drop-down menu.

 NIRCam mosaic patterns are created using vertical and/or horizontal offsets.
 Mosaics are composed of tiles, where each tile corresponds to one pointing.
 Only 2-tile mosaics are supported by this application.
 Offsets are relative to the selected aperture's reference position in that aperture’s ideal coordinate system (X, Y).
 For NIRCam, all aperture Ideal coordinate systems are nearly aligned (to ~1° rotation) with the JWST coordinate system (V2, V3).